-Kawasaki disease (KD), also known as mucocutaneous lymph Lymph The interstitial fluid that is in the lymphatic system.
-Secondary Lymphatic Organs node syndrome or infantile polyarteritis, is a medium-sized necrotizing febrile vasculitis Vasculitis Inflammation of any one of the blood vessels, including the arteries; veins; and rest of the vasculature system in the body.
-Systemic Lupus Erythematosus that affects children < 5 years of age.
-Multiple systems are involved but the most serious is the predilection of the coronary arteries Arteries Arteries are tubular collections of cells that transport oxygenated blood and nutrients from the heart to the tissues of the body.
-The blood passes through the arteries in order of decreasing luminal diameter, starting in the largest artery (the aorta) and ending in the small arterioles.
-Arteries are classified into 3 types: large elastic arteries, medium muscular arteries, and small arteries and arterioles.
-Arteries: Histology.
+Kawasaki disease (KD), also known as mucocutaneous lymph node syndrome or infantile polyarteritis, is a medium-sized necrotizing vasculitis that predominantly affects children < 5 years of age.
+The etiology is currently unknown, but it is postulated to involve a combination of environmental and genetic factors.
+Multiple systems are involved, but the disease displays a predilection for the coronary arteries, which may lead to serious complications.
+The diagnosis can be made based on clinical criteria.
+In cases where incomplete KD may be suspected, the diagnosis may be supported by laboratory studies and echocardiography.
 Management involves intravenous immunoglobulin and high-dose aspirin Aspirin The prototypical analgesic used in the treatment of mild to moderate pain.
 It has anti-inflammatory and antipyretic properties and acts as an inhibitor of cyclooxygenase which results in the inhibition of the biosynthesis of prostaglandins.
 Aspirin also inhibits platelet aggregation and is used in the prevention of arterial and venous thrombosis.
 Nonsteroidal Antiinflammatory Drugs (NSAIDs).
 Follow-up requires serial echocardiograms to monitor for coronary artery Coronary Artery Truncus Arteriosus aneurysm Aneurysm An aneurysm is a bulging, weakened area of a blood vessel that causes an abnormal widening of its diameter > 1.5 times the size of the native vessel.
 Aneurysms occur more often in arteries than in veins and are at risk of dissection and rupture, which can be life-threatening.
 Thoracic Aortic Aneurysms.

 The etiology of Kawasaki disease (KD) is unknown.
 There are several theories: